July 3, 2018

 How old is my vintage garment?

-- Firstly, there are certain clues that will help you with establishing the era when your vintage garment was made.
+- Firstly, certain clues will help you establish the era when your vintage garment was made.
 Dating vintage clothes is both an art and a science and it can take years of experience to master the skill, but I want to focus on the main signs that will get you started.

 We will look at: